Gantt Chart Template PRO

 Bonus #9: Critical Path Method Spreadsheet

-Analyze your project schedule using the critical path method (CPM) with our CPM spreadsheet ($14.95 when purchased separately).
+Analyze your project schedule using the critical path method (CPM) with our CPM spreadsheet (Excel 2007 or later, $14.95 when purchased separately).

 Using the Gantt Chart Template (Pro Version)

 I placed answers to most of the questions that I get asked in a Help section within the GanttChart worksheet.
 You are welcome to contact me if you have other questions, but please take a look through the Help worksheet and the Gantt Chart technical support page first.

 If you are just getting started, make sure to watch the following video demonstration.